Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Engineering Lens

-• Treated AI not as the final planner but as a draft generator for the first route pass, while keeping the source of truth in Markdown data.
+• Treated AI not as the final planner but as a draft generator for the first route pass, while keeping the final plan data in Markdown.

 • Viewed travel content as more valuable when maps, timelines, and location data are shown together rather than as text-only blog posts, so visualization and data structure were designed as one flow.